renderedtext/semaphore-docs-new/source/docs/managing-chat-notifications.md

 <img src="/docs/assets/img/managing-chat-notifications/setting-up-notifications.png" alt="Setting up notifications" class="img-responsive img-bordered">

+Note that notifications can only be set up and modified by users who have admin access to a project.

 ## Modifying notification policies

 For both builds and deploys, Semaphore offers several filters to better control